 Since the beginning of Earth, plate tectonics have carved out chains of mountains reshaping the landscape inside-out.

 While young rock appears and disappears, cratons are stable pieces of the continent that have lasted over 1 billion years old.

 Plates push into each other at convergent boundaries

-When two plates collide into each other, it’s at these continental collisions where mountains likely form.
+When two plates collide with each other, it’s at these continental collisions where mountains likely form.

-At these convergent plate boundaries, it causes massive amounts of the lithosphere to get subducted onto or under one another.
+These convergent plate boundaries cause massive amounts of the lithosphere to get subducted onto or under one another.

 Throughout geologic history, Earth has experienced repeated periods of crustal movements and folding.